 What makes Christians’ journals different?
 I believe that our journals should say more about God than they say about ourselves.
 A journal can stand as a witness to God’s faithfulness, his leading, his love, his presence, and his redemptive power in our life.
 And you and I need such a witness because we are prone to forget.

 I keep a journal because, when God speaks to me, I really don’t want to forget what he says.
 I don’t want to forget what he has done.
 My journal helps me remember answers to prayer.
 It helps me remember with concrete examples that God does what he promises.
 It helps me remember God amid distraction or turmoil.

 Seeing God in the Details of Our Lives

 That is where journaling comes in.
-Journaling is not a replacement for reading the Bible, quiet times of meditating on God’s Word, prayer, fasting, or memorizing Scripture, but it sure is a great way to recognize and remember God’s providence.
+Journaling is not a replacement for reading the Bible.
+It does not replace meditating on God’s Word, prayer, fasting, or memorizing Scripture.
+But it sure is a great way to recognize and remember God’s providence.
 Journaling helps us see God in the details of our lives.